peteroome/peteroome.github.com/_posts/2020-02-29-automating-our-weekly-groceries-version-1.md

 It's not all plain sailing…
 - JIT means we only plan and buy enough food for my wife and I, and any visitors we have scheduled.
 Unplanned visits from friends or family mean additional planning time and more than likely a visit to our local store.
 Unplanned visits like this don't happen very often so it's not a major worry.
 - Sometimes after a tough day we can't be bothered to cook and order takeaway.
 This not only increases our weekly spend on food but means at the end of the week we have spare food for a meal we've planned.
 In the past, we just carry this over to the next week and buy a little less - not a problem.
 It's ok to have a day off every now and then, right?
 - Planning and shopping still takes 60 minutes.
-I wonder if we can get this to 0 - fully automated.
+I wonder if we can get this to 0 - fully automated 🤔.

 ## Next steps…